Graeme Wood (cricketer): Domestic career

+In February 1978 Wood won Man of the Match in the Final of the Gilette Cup competition, his innings of 108 helping WA beat Tasmania.

+He was dropped from the WA side at the beginning of the 1979-80 season.
+After three games he was recalled, making 350 runs at 43.75.
+Then he broke his hand and missed some more games.
+However he recovered to make 214 for Melville in the club semi finals and 112 in the grand final.

 International career

+World Series Cricket

 His Test debut came against India as a 21-year-old in 1978.
 He got his place in the side due to several of Australia's best players defecting to World Series Cricket.
-Later in the year he toured the West Indies and scored a century in the 1st Test as well as four half-centuries as he finished the Test series with the best run aggregate of 474 runs at 47.40.
+Wood was selected for the fifth test against India and on the touring squad for the West Indies.

+Wood kept his place in the Australian side for the 1978-79 Ashes.

+In the second test, Wood scored 64 in the second innings.
+He was controversially given out by umpire Tom Brooks, who resigned from international cricket after the game.

+In the third test, his first innings of 100 set up Australia's sole victory.

+Wood was picked on the 1979 tour to India.
+He was dropped after the second test.

+Post World Series Cricket

+Wood lost his spot in the Western Australia team at the start of the 1979-80 season.

+Wood was selected in the Australian side to tour England in August 1980.
+He was picked over Julian Wiener and Rick McCosker who had gone to Pakistan.
+Wood scored a century in the Centenary Test.

+In 1980-81 Wood scored 98 not out in an ODI against India.

 He maintained his place in the Australian cricket team for the majority of the early to mid-1980s.
 He was dropped after the disastrous Ashes tour of England in 1985.

 After excellent domestic form Wood was recalled in 1988/89 for the Test series against the West Indies.
 Wood scored 111 and 42 in the second Test, but was dropped after the third Test.
 Overall his best innings seemed to be against the West Indies, and the Australian selectors always seemed to recall him when a series against them was close.
 But after 1988 he never appeared in the Test side again.